SajadJalilian/Surl/README.md

-# surl
+# Surl
-A simple URL shorten-er in .NET
+A simple URL shortener in .NET